Chronic obstructive airway disease

 A chest X-ray can show an over-expanded lung (hyperinflation), and a chest CT scan may show emphysema.

-A sample of blood taken from an artery (arterial blood gas) can show low levels of oxygen (hypoxemia) and high levels of carbon dioxide (respiratory acidosis).
-Pulmonary function tests show decreased airflow rates while exhaling and over-expanded lungs.
+A sample of blood taken from an artery (arterial blood gas) can show low levels of oxygen (hypoxemia) and high levels of carbon dioxide (respiratory acidosis

 Treatment